laurajunco/angular/README.md

 - Attribute directives: sit on elements just like attributes (llok just like attrs)
 - Structural directives: can also change the structure of our DOM tree (they have a *)

+### 2. ngFor and ngIf Directives Recap
+- We can't have more than 1 structural directive in an element (i.e. can't use ngIf and ngFor)